 Undertaker's assistant George Gallagher recited the Lord's prayer at graveside.

-His body is later removed from Mt.
-Carmel and shipped to New York to be placed in a family mausoleum.
+At the end of April 1932, his body is removed from Mt.
+Carmel and shipped to Rochester, New York, arriving at Riverside Cemetary on May 1st.
+His remains will be placed in a temporary vault until completion of the mausoleum.

-Many thanks to the Aiello relative for info and the grave photo supplied here.
-Photos taken from my original Al Capone on the Spot to explain the people and the story.
+Many thanks to the Aiello, Lombardo and Lolordo relatives for sharing info and supplying some of the photos shown here.
+Some photos taken from my original Al Capone on the Spot to explain the people and the story.

 First Posted October 2006